PathologyDataScience/HistomicsML2/docs/data-create.rst

   HistomicsML can be used to either train new classifiers, or to apply trained classifiers to new datasets (inference).
 When an existing classifier is applied to a new dataset it is important that the features in the training dataset and new dataset are extracted in a consistent manner.

   During feature extraction a principal component analysis (PCA) is applied to the features to improve speed and performance.
-When a dataset is generated the PCA transformation can either be derived anew from the extracted features or imported from an existing dataset.
-If the goal is inference then the PCA transformation should be imported from the training set to ensure consistency with the trained classifier.
+This PCA transformation can either be derived anew from the extracted features or imported from an existing dataset.
+If performing inference then the PCA transformation should be imported from the training dataset to ensure consistency.
+If training we recommend generating a new transformation.

-  HistomicsML stores a PCA transformation as a .pkl file.
-These files should be managed by the user and linked during dataset generation and imported based on their needs.
+  HistomicsML stores a PCA transformation as a .pkl file in the base project directory.
+These files should be managed by the user and copied as needed when re-using a transformation.

 Parameters of the feature extraction script ``FeatureExtraction.py`` can be adjusted to change the size and shape of superpixels.
 In addition, a boolean is added to provide the existing PCA transformation.